 DPM offers multiple options to collect and manage customer consents:

-DPM web-based end-user interface: K2View’s DPM includes a built-in web-based user interface that allows each customer to review the list of consents and update the preferences for each of the consent categories.
+DPM Web-based end-user interface: K2View’s DPM includes a built-in, Web-based user interface that allows each customer to review the list of consents and update the preferences for each of the consent categories.

-Integration with the customer self-service web page and App: The information that is managed within K2View’s DPM is also exposed via access-controlled REST APIs.
-These APIs provide the ability to integrate the consent data as part of your organization’s web portal, mobile app, CRM or any other user interface.
+Integration with the customer self-service Web page and App: The information that is managed within K2View’s DPM is also exposed via access-controlled REST APIs.
+These APIs provide the ability to integrate the consent data as part of your organization’s web portal, mobile app, CRM, or any other user interface.

 DPM’s user interface presents to the end-user a clear and simple view of the consents which the user can concede to or withdraw from.
 Changing the preferences between opt-in and opt-out of each consent topic is done with one click.
 The user is then presented with a confirmation message that includes the text clarifying the advantages of opting-in or the impacts of opting-out.

-Both the web-based user interface as well as the REST APIs provide the ability to add information such as subscription agreement, terms and conditions and contact policy, without changes to the DPM product.
+Both the Web-based user interface as well as the REST APIs provide the ability to add information such as subscription agreement, terms and conditions and contact policy, without changes to the DPM product.
 This information can be retrieved directly by the DPM platform from the source systems or by integration with other applications.

 Customer Consent Management Screen

-The consent preferences can be set by each customer by accessing the Consent Management menu option at the Customer menu:
+Each customer can set consent preferences by accessing the Consent Management menu option from the Customer menu.